The not-so-ordinary wood

 2) The winner: "Battle-tested" wood

 These wood are champions; they have scars in their bodies.
-They won the battle, and they achieve "agarwood."
+They have won the battle, and they have achieved "agarwood."

 Let me explain

 We, as farmers, attack the trees by drilling, inflicting damages on them.
 We even introduce ants and other boring insects to wound the trees